FORT WORTH - Gov. Rick Perry wants fiscal responsibility to be a top priority next year.

 Perry has tried different ways of balancing the state budget during his years in office.

 In 2003, he submitted a zero-dollar proposed budget.
 He said every state agency should be forced to build a budget from zero - a proposal that drew praise from supporters and fiscal conservatives and criticism from those who said his plan shirked responsibility and didn't pinpoint priorities.

-Shelton, who is running against state Sen. Wendy Davis, D-Fort Worth, to represent Senate District 10, spoke after Perry, touting economic growth in Texas and his commitment to controlling state spending.
+Shelton, who is running against incumbent Democrat Wendy Davis of Fort Worth to represent Texas Senate District 10, spoke after Perry, touting economic growth in Texas and his commitment to controlling state spending.